AoufNihed/SELConnect/README.md

-# SELConnect - Project Overview
+# SELConnect - Enhanced with SEL_RDB Integration

 ## Project Summary

-SELConnect is a Python-based automation toolkit designed to streamline the configuration and protection settings of SEL relays (such as SEL-710, SEL-751) using Python, QuickSet, and RTAC.
-The system automates the generation of relay configuration files from a centralized Master CSV, eliminating manual programming and reducing human error.
+SELConnect is a Python-based automation toolkit that streamlines the configuration of SEL relays by automatically generating configuration files from centralized data sources.
+This enhanced version uses the official SEL_RDB library to create perfect RDB files that work directly with QuickSet.

 ## Key Features

-1. **Automated Configuration Generation**: Automatically generates relay configuration files from a centralized Master CSV
+1. **Perfect RDB Generation**: Automatically generates true compound RDB files using the SEL_RDB library
+2. **Direct QuickSet Compatibility**: Generated files can be read directly by QuickSet without import
-2. **Batch Processing**: Supports batch configuration for multiple relays (10-50 units), enabling scalable deployment
+3. **Batch Processing**: Supports batch configuration for multiple relays (10-50 units)
-3. **Multiple Output Formats**: Generates both QuickSet template files (.txt) and SCL XML files for RTAC integration
+4. **Multiple Output Formats**: Generates both perfect RDB files and SCL XML files for RTAC integration
-4. **Error Reduction**: Eliminates manual programming errors by automating the configuration process
+5. **Error Reduction**: Eliminates manual programming errors by automating the configuration process
-5. **Standardization**: Ensures consistent configuration across all relays through centralized data management
+6. **Standardization**: Ensures consistent configuration across all relays through centralized data management

 ## Technical Architecture

 ### Core Components

 - **Python Automation**: Core scripts parse a Master CSV containing all relay settings and generate individual configuration files for each relay
+- **SEL_RDB Integration**: Uses the official SEL_RDB library (https://github.com/AoufNihed/SEL_RDB) for perfect RDB file generation
 - **Relay Support**: Supports various SEL relay models including SEL-710, SEL-751, SEL-351, SEL-487E
 - **Integration**: Generated files are compatible with SEL QuickSet for relay programming and can be imported into SEL Architect for RTAC integration (DNP3/IEC61850 protocols)
 - **Data Organization**: All relay parameters (e.g., FLA, CTR, VNOM) are consolidated in a single CSV, with automated reporting for transparency and standardization